32BJ strike: NYC building workers vote to authorize strike that could impact 1.5 million residents

 The union is seeking to maintain employer-paid health care, secure wage increases to keep pace with the cost of living, strengthen pension benefits and improve working conditions.

-Zohran Mamdani, Democratic nominee for New York City Mayor, speaks during a news conference at the headquarters of SEIU Local 32BJ in New York City on July 30, 2025, to honor the victims of the shooting in Midtown Manhattan that killed four people on
+Zohran Mamdani, Democratic nominee for New York City Mayor, speaks during a news conference at the headquarters of SEIU Local 32BJ in New York City on July 30, 2025.
+(Photo by TIMOTHY A. CLARY/AFP via Getty Images)

-Elected officials, labor leaders and residents are expected to join the rally.
-Scheduled speakers include SEIU President April Verrett, New York City Mayor Zohran Mamdani, City Council Speaker Julie Menin, City Comptroller Mark Levine and New York City Central Labor Council President Brendan Griffith.
+Elected officials, labor leaders and residents joined the rally Wednesday, including New York City Mayor Zohran Mamdani, City Council Speaker Julie Menin, City Comptroller Mark Levine and New York City Central Labor Council President Brendan Griffith.

 What's next:

-The Source: This report is based on information from 32BJ SEIU.
+The Source: This report is based on information from 32BJ SEIU and the Realty Advisory Board on Labor Relations.